JOIN OUR MOVEMENT TODAY!

 A WORKING MOTHER, COMMITTED TEACHER, AND FEARLESS SCHOOL BOARD MEMBER!

 Johanna López, originally from Aguadilla, Puerto Rico, is a Member of the Orange County School Board, where she has represented District 2 since 2018 and has championed the well-being of students in the wake of the pandemic, worked to empower the most vulnerable students, fought to increase benefits and pay for teachers and other school staff such as bus drivers and janitors, and successfully led the renaming of Stonewall Jackson Middle School to Roberto Clemente Middle School.
-Johanna is also the Executive Director at Alianza Center, an Orlando-based non-profit organization that focuses on empowering the Latino community, where she has led COVID-19 vaccination and information campaigns, youth summer camps, and community-based civic engagement programs.
+Johanna also works as a business strategist for Urbander, a minority-woman-owned small business.
+She is the former Executive Director at Alianza Center, an Orlando-based non-profit organization that focuses on empowering the Latino community, where she has led COVID-19 vaccination and information campaigns, youth summer camps, and community-based civic engagement programs.

 Before then, Johanna was an Advanced Placement Spanish teacher at Colonial High School, where, for twenty years, she made a tremendous impact in the lives of thousands of students inside and outside of the classroom.
 She was known for her students’ consistent perfect passing rates in the national AP Spanish Language and AP Spanish Literature exams.
 She also served as Colonial’s Girls Varsity Volleyball Coach and Hispanic Honor Society Sponsor.
 Her professionalism and commitment to the students’ well-being allowed her to become the Orange County Teacher of the Year in 2017.
 She is, among others, also a recipient of the Governor's Shine Award for Inspirational Teachers, the Queen Smith Award for Commitment to Urban Public Education, and the Life Changer of the Year award.